‘World’s largest sing-along’ to show support for Ukraine ahead of Eurovision

 Partners involved in the campaign include President Zelensky’s United 24 fundraising platform, the children’s charity War Child and the Ukraine Ministry of Culture.

-“It’s going really broad here, but the really fantastic thing is that we have joined up with organizations and institutions in Ukraine and they are very enthusiastic about it,” Ms Bounds said.
+“It’s going really broad here, but the really fantastic thing is that we have joined up with organisations and institutions in Ukraine and they are very enthusiastic about it,” Bounds said.

 “Having been told directly from Ukrainians themselves, music and singing is integral to their culture so this is the perfect way to express support.”